-- Tobacco use is much higher in the population of people experiencing homelessness, but decedent smoking status was not available for analysis in this report. - Thirty-one percent of cancer deaths included alcohol/substance use as other significant conditions. - Hepatitis C infection was a significant co-condition, listed in 19% of cancer deaths.
+- Tobacco use is much higher in the population of people experiencing homelessness, but decedent smoking status was not available for analysis in this report. - 31% of cancer deaths included alcohol/substance use as other significant conditions. - Hepatitis C infection was a significant co-condition, listed in 19% of cancer deaths.